oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/INC-Sample-for-Tensorflow/README.md

 | OS                                | Linux* Ubuntu* 18.04
 | Hardware                          | The Second Generation Intel&reg; Xeon&reg; Scalable processor family or newer
 | Software                          | Intel&reg; oneAPI AI Analytics Toolkit 2021.1 or newer
-| What you will learn               | How to use Intel INC tool to quantize the AI model based on TensorFlow and speed up the inference on Intel&reg; Xeon&reg; CPU
+| What you will learn               | How to use Intel&reg; Neural Compressor tool to quantize the AI model based on TensorFlow and speed up the inference on Intel&reg; Xeon&reg; CPU
 | Time to complete                  | 10 minutes

 ## Running Environment